Flexible Bayesian Product Mixture Models for Vector Autoregressions: Introduction

-We develop an efficient and scalable Markov chain Monte Carlo (MCMC) implementation for the proposed class of models.
-In addition, we establish posterior consistency results for density estimation under non-parametric Bayesian VAR modeling for multi-subject and matrix-variate data as the number of samples ($n$) grow to $\infty$.
-Our theoretical results assume a fixed number of time scans $T$ (finite time set-up), which is motivated by practical functional magnetic resonance imaging (fMRI) applications where $T$ routinely lies within a few hundreds at the most.
-Our finite time set-up is in contrast to theoretical settings in parametric VAR analysis that rely on growing $T$ \citep{ghosh2018high}, which may be better suited for time-series data with higher temporal resolution.
-The proposed non-parametric Bayesian modeling results in greater flexibility by establishing theoretical guarantees for a wider class of true models and bypasses issues related to model mis-specification that may arise in parametric settings.
-We note that such theoretical results for VAR models involving matrix-variate data represent non-trivial extensions of the rich theoretical properties established in the Bayesian non-parametric literature for multivariate and scalar i.i.d. outcomes \citep{tokdar2006posterior, canale2017posterior}, and is of independent interest.
-We resolve the significant challenges arising from such theoretical analysis by establishing Kullback-Leibler properties for VAR models, and constructing carefully designed sieves that are shown to satisfy certain entropy bounds and tail prior probability conditions under the product of Dirichlet process mixtures.
-Moreover, we establish that the theoretical results hold for commonly used base measures that enable straightforward posterior computation.
+By designing non-parametric Bayesian VAR models based on heterogeneous multi-subject data, we are able to relax the parametric assumptions and provide a more flexible characterisation of heterogeneity via unsupervised clustering.
+The proposed methods are particularly desirable in terms of being able to bypass any restrictive assumptions such as the presence of replicated samples, which is routinely assumed in Bayesian non-parametric literature \citep{tokdar2006posterior, durante2017nonparametric}.
+Replicated samples are structured to share fully identical sets of model parameters within a given cluster, which may not be realistic in applications where heterogeneous samples are often effectively clustered only along a subset of directions with the remaining axes being uninformative/redundant for clustering \citep{agrawal2005automatic}.
+The assumption of replicated samples may also be inadequate to characterize heterogeneity when there is reason to suspect differential clustering at different scales at the level of mean and covariance parameters. { Another appealing feature of the proposed approach is the associated posterior consistency properties for density estimation, as the number of samples ($n$) grow to $\infty$.
+We note that such theoretical results for VAR models involving multivariate time-series data represent non-trivial extensions of the rich theoretical properties established in the Bayesian non-parametric literature for independent multivariate and scalar outcomes \citep{tokdar2006posterior, canale2017posterior}.
+We resolve the significant challenges arising from the non-parametric Bayesian theoretical analysis by establishing Kullback-Leibler properties for VAR models, and constructing carefully designed sieves that are shown to satisfy certain entropy bounds and tail prior probability conditions under the product of DP priors.
+Moreover, we show that the theoretical results hold for commonly used base measures that enable straightforward posterior computation.